apache/arrow-nanoarrow/dev/release/README.md

 ### Conda (Linux and MacOS)

 Using `conda`, one can install all requirements needed for verification on Linux or MacOS.
-Users are reccomended to install `gnupg` using a system installer because of interactions with other installations that may cause a crash.
+Users are recommended to install `gnupg` using a system installer because of interactions with other installations that may cause a crash.